Nuitka/Nuitka/Developer_Manual.rst

       absolutely compatible.

       Feature parity has been reached for Python 2.6 and 2.7, we do not target any older CPython release.
 For Python 3.2, things are still not complete.
-To us 3.x is not currently a high priority, but eventually we will get Nuitka going there too, and some of the basic tests already pass.
+The Python 3.x is not currently a high priority, but eventually we will get Nuitka going there too, and some of the basic tests already pass.
 You are more than welcome to volunteer for this task.

       This milestone is considered reached.